mortzaCFT/Kali-Tool/README.md

    sudo make install

-   [option]you can install old version,open folder{old version}and select your version and Install makefile :)
+   [option]you can install old version,open folder{old version}, select your version and Install makefile :)

 ## Usage